Music television

-Music television is a type of television programming which focuses predominantly on playing music videos from recording artists, usually on dedicated television channels' broadcasting on satellite, cable, or streaming platforms.
+Music television is a type of television programming which focuses predominantly on playing music videos from recording artists, usually on dedicated television channels broadcasting on satellite, cable, or streaming platforms in any country.

-Music television channels may host their own shows and charts and award prizes.
-Examples are Paramount's MTV, Channel UFX (India), 4Music (UK), 40 TV (Spain), Channel V (China), VIVA (Germany, defunct), Scuzz (UK), MuchMusic (Canadian), Kerrang!
-TV (UK), RAC 105 TV (Catalonia), GTV (Indonesia, removed years later) VH1 (removed years later), Fuse TV (removed years later) and Palladia (now as MTV Live).
+Music television channels may host their own shows along charts and award prizes.
+Examples are Paramount-Skydance's MTV, Channel UFX (India), 4Music (UK), 40 TV (Spain), Channel V (China), VIVA (Germany, defunct), Scuzz (UK), MuchMusic (Canadian, removed years later), TeleHit (Mexico), Kerrang!
+TV (UK, defunct), RAC 105 TV (Catalonia), GTV (Indonesia, removed years later) VH1 (removed years later), Fuse TV (removed years later) and Palladia (now as MTV Live).

 History

 Radio broadcast (1950s)

 Prior to the 1950s, most of musical broadcasts were on a radio format.
 Most radio broadcasts were live music such as classical music broadcasts—for example, the NBC Symphony Orchestra.
-In the 1950s, three of broadcast television such as NBC, CBS, and ABC (the Big Three) sought to move their popular radio broadcasts to a television format, such as Texaco Star Theater, which went from a radio broadcast to a telecast.
+In the 1950s, three of broadcast television such as NBC, CBS, and ABC (The Big Three) sought to move their popular radio broadcasts to a television format, such as Texaco Star Theater, which went from a radio broadcast to a telecast.

 As networks continued to withdraw radio for popular music broadcasting, the recording industry sought to influence sales by using television as a new vessel for promoting for their artists.
 The coordination between record companies and television saw the incorporation of musical acts in variety shows such as The Ed Sullivan Show (1948–1971), The Stage Show (1954–1956), and Texaco Star Theater (1948–1956).
-Columbia Records was the first to utilize this method by coordinating the release of a song on CBS's Studio One and then releasing it on audio format by the label on the next day.
+Columbia Records was the first to use this method by coordinating the release of a song on CBS's Studio One and then releasing it on audio format by the label on the next day.
 This practice introduced the success of the televised format for musical promotion.

 Performers doing specials on variety shows also became common on television.
 Elvis Presley performed on numerous variety shows over the span of multiple per episodes, playing rock-and-roll music.
 His most controversial performance was his appearance on Texaco Star Theater where he did his now-signature dance moves of thrusting his pelvis suggestively during a performance of "You Ain't Nothing But A Hound Dog".
 This performance served as an opening to have younger and newer music targeted at a younger demographic; previously telecasts were typically targeted towards the adult audience.